Forgot to hand in that business proposal? Accidentally deleted a crucial work file? Perhaps you received a poor performance review from your boss?

 But when those feelings start to cripple you with anxiety, diminish your productivity levels or wear away your self-esteem, it’s important that you find ways to pick yourself back up again.

 Here are a few things to remember when you’re feeling stupid at work.

 Everyone has been in the same boat as you at some point.

 We all have faults and insecurities, and we can’t help but compare ourselves to our superiors when things go wrong.
 You might think your problems are unique to your situation, but you’ll be pleased to know that even your boss (and probably even Bill Gates) has felt the inferiority complex at one stage.

-There will always be someone at work who feels less than great compared to their colleagues.
+There will always be other people who feel less than great compared to their colleagues and friends.
 Try reaching out to them to share your feelings!